Peace Lily Leaves Turning Yellow: What to Do About It

 Their leaves will also begin wilting or drooping.
 If you water at the first sign of wilting, these leaves on peace lilies will usually spring back to life within a day.

 An occasional missed watering will not damage them, even if not good for the plant’s overall health.
-But should the plant be denied water over long periods of time or repeatedly, they will suffer more serious damage and its leaves may turn from their beautiful green color to yellow.
+However, should the plant be denied water over long periods of time or repeatedly, it will suffer more serious damage and its leaves may turn from their beautiful green color to yellow.

 Remove yellow leaves and place your plant on a regular watering schedule to avoid underwatering in the future.